abdullah-5j/Cyber-Writeups/TryHackMe/Challenges/Eavesdropper.md

 This is **root (UID=0)** running `sudo cat /etc/shadow` — and critically, calling `sudo` **without specifying its full path** (`/usr/bin/sudo`).
 This fires around SSH login time, matching the `sshd: frank@pts/1` entries just before it.

-Because the script relies on `$PATH` to resolve `sudo`, this is exploitable via a **PATH hijack**: if a malicious executable named `sudo` is placed in a directory that appears *earlier* in `$PATH` than `/usr/bin/sudo`, root's process will run the fake `sudo` instead of the real one.
-Since the real `sudo` prompts interactively for a password, the fake binary can be used to capture that password.

 ---

 ## Building the Malicious `sudo` Binary